rosenfeldjosh/EDAN35_PBR_Final/code/README.rst

-PBR with IPL Final project
+PBR with IBL Final project

 The project was built off of the EDA221 framework and made with Cmake.